Embracing the Unknown: A Journey Towards Acceptance

 Mindfulness: Noticing the discomfort of “not knowing” without judgment allows us to stay present rather than spiral into imagined futures.

-Self-Compassion: Offering kindness to ourselves in moments of uncertainty softens the instinct to criticise or pressure ourselves for not having all the answers.
+Self-Compassion: Offering kindness to ourselves in moments of uncertainty softens the instinct to criticize or pressure ourselves for not having all the answers.

 Acceptance